|

 * sublimation * Solid particle picture

-Sub-index for Part II (on separate Advanced page):
+Sub–index for Part 4 (on two separate more advanced pages):

 particle theory of an ideal gas